nezartarbin/group-schedule/README.md

   what is highlighed in green based on what is stored in memory for that specific week
 - The "Reset" Button clears memory from selected time slots, and takes the user back to display the current week.
+- Submissions are saved in a local MongoDB database, and are organized by user
+- Each submission has a unique ID.
+    - The database will not allow more than one submission with the same ID.
+    - At this time, the unique ID is entered by the user along with the username at the bottom.
+It is intended to change this later, and automatically assign a unique ID

 ### Logic and Code:
 #### Front-end: